lilanpei/NMT/README.md

 For English, the segmenter splits the punctuation and separates some affixes like possessives.
 For Chinese, which is standardly written without spaces between words, the segmenter splits texts into a sequence of words according to some word segmentation standard.
 ### 2) Normalization:
-For Chinese, covert to lowercase for exotic words, trim and remove non-letter characters.
+For Chinese sentences, we covert exotic words to lowercase, then trim and remove non-letter characters.
-For English, Turn the text from Unicode to plain ASCII, covert to lowercase, trim and remove non-letter characters, then as the target language we add a start and an end token to the sentence so that the model knows when to start and stop predicting.
+For English sentences, Turn the text from Unicode to plain ASCII, covert to lowercase, trim and remove non-letter characters, then as the target language we add a start and an end token to the sentence so that the model knows when to start and stop predicting.
 ### 3) Tokenization:
 Turning each text into a sequence of integers, each integer being the index of a token in the dictionary.
 Only top num_words-1 most frequent words will be taken into account, num_words was set 160000 for Input Chinese vocabulary and 80000 for target English vocabulary by default[3][11].
 (In Microblog data there are only 13756 Chinese tokens, and 11113 English tokens with zero padding.)
 ### 4) Zero padding: